-Administrative Law and Regulatory Practice, Report to the House of Delegates: Resolution, 2, n.2 (February 2023) (reaffirming 1982 policy regarding federal agencies adopting standards of practice governing attorney representatives in agency adjudication).

-3.5. (to subsection (A)): The committee does not opine to what extent an agency may wish to apply limitations to sanctions to non-lawyer representations. (to subsection (B)): ABA Model Rules for Lawyer Disciplinary Enforcement, Rule 10(C).
+- 4. (to subsection (A)): AttorneyLawyer representatives shall only be subject to suspension or disqualification from an ongoing proceeding.
+See ABA Section of Administrative Law and Regulatory Practice, Report to the House of Delegates: Resolution, 2, n.2 (February 2023) (reaffirming 1982 policy regarding federal agencies adopting standards of practice governing attorneylawyer representatives in agency adjudication). - 3.5. (to subsection (A)): The committee does not opine to what extent an agency may wish to apply limitations to sanctions to non-lawyer representations. -(to subsection (B)): ABA Model Rules for Lawyer Disciplinary Enforcement, Rule 10(C).

 (to subsection (B)): Sanctions of monetary penalties and payment of an opposing party's fees should only be imposed after consideration of the representative's ability to pay and, in the case of fee shifting, the financial need of the opposing party.
-This is especially true for non-lawyer representatives
+This is especially true for non-lawyer representatives, 5.6.

-Commented [LV213]: Per committee instructions from Rule 309, comment 3.
+Commented [LV259]: Per committee instructions from Rule 309, comment 3.

-Commented [MG214]: Move to enforcement section?
+Commented [MG260]: Move to enforcement section?

-Commented [MG215R214]: Committee approves of moving this comment to Enforcement section.
+Commented [MG261R260]: Committee approves of moving this comment to Enforcement section.